What to Eat Now: April

-Feasting on Favas
+Feasting on favas

-Some dishes call for the greens; others the bulb.
-All parts of the ramp are edible, so save any parts you don't use for another recipe and don't waste a bit of this rare treat.
+Some dishes call for using just the greens; others the bulb.
+All parts of the ramp are edible, so save any parts you don't use for another recipe — don't waste a bit of this rare treat!
 Similar to asparagus, you can use the roots to make a wonderfully flavorful stock to use in your cooking later on.

 Working With Dried Mushrooms

-Fortunately, many recipes use dried morels, making it much easier for home cooks to find the needed ingredient for their feast.
+Fortunately, many recipes use dried morels, making it much easier for home cooks to find the prized ingredient for a decadent feast.
 Dried morels can be bought online from reputable sellers such as Far West Fungi.
 And don't worry, rehydrating mushrooms isn't hard or time-consuming!
 Just rinse and soak the dried morels in cold water for 2 minutes, shaking gently to remove any dirt that's collected in the crevices.
-Then, soak them in a clean bowl of hot water for about 10 minutes, or until soft.
+Then, soak them in a clean bowl of hot water for about 10 minutes or until soft.
 Save the flavorful second soaking liquid to use in stocks or to flavor your pan sauce — just give it a quick pass through a strainer before using.